 You’ve seen it in the news, another hospital has nurses on strike.
 When a labor dispute happens at a hospital, the process is much different than a labor dispute elsewhere.
-Hospitals must find a way to continue running while they’re negotiating as the ramifications.
+Hospitals must find a way to continue running while they’re negotiating.
 It’s important to note that nurses who go on strike are doing what they feel is best for the profession.
 Oftentimes they’re fighting for safer ratios, fair pay, or safer working conditions all of which can impact patient outcomes however, patients still need care.
 This leads to a moral dilemma for travel nurses who are called to work at a striking hospital.

 TNAA Strike Policy